-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Foundation of the Roman Catholic Diocese of Albany, New York, Inc. as of June 30, 2018 and 2017, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of The Foundation of the Roman Catholic Diocese of Albany, New York, Inc. as of June 30, 2019 and 2018, and the changes in its net assets, functional expenses and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.